David-Yakin/express-server/README.md

 - The user "password" must be at least nine characters long and contain an uppercase letter, a lowercase letter, a number and one of the following characters !@#$%^&\*-
 - "email" must be a standard email
+- You will need to provide a token to get an answer from this api
+- You will need to be the registered user to get an answer from this api

 #### API for deleting a user